ValeriiLav/paxful/README.md

 so, golang 1.13 should be installed psql server should be run

-to change config values you are able to modify paxful/cmd/main.go line 140, getRunConfig function
+to change config values you are able to modify config.json file placed in default for each OS dir
+Linux: `.local/share/paxful/config.json`
+Windows: `AppData/AppDataLocal/UserProfile/Home/paxful/config.json`
+Darwin: `Library/Application Support/paxful/config.json`

 curl request to test:
-curl --location --request POST 'localhost:8081' --header 'Content-Type: application/json' --data '{"currency": "eth", "amount": 10, "to":"0x89205A3A3b2A69De6Dbf7f01ED13B2108B2c43e7"}'
+`curl --location --request POST 'localhost:8081' --header 'Content-Type: application/json' --data '{"currency": "eth", "amount": 10, "to":"0x89205A3A3b2A69De6Dbf7f01ED13B2108B2c43e7"}'`